ZGCDDoo/ctint-science/README.md

 It is also available on the *arxiv*:https://arxiv.org/abs/1802.09456 .

+### Obtaining the full version
+This program is a heavily toned down version.
-However, this program is not optimized for speed.
-The main reasons being ease of use and installation.
-Please contact the developper to discuss obtaining the optimized version.
+Indeed, this program is not optimized for speed, nor is generic or parallel.
+The main reasons being ease of use, installation and keeping competitive advantages.
+Please contact the developper to discuss obtaining the fully optimized, generic and parallel version.

 ## Installation